raballew/okd-the-hard-way/docs/21-maintain.md

 verification pipeline drives automation.
 Each release artifact is verified for compatibility with supported cloud platforms and system architectures, as well as other component packages.
 After the pipeline confirms the suitability of a release, the update services notifies you that it is available.
+In disconnected environments adminstrators can run this process manually by mirroring the required images and trigger the update process.

 The problem is, that even though updates are tested for a whole bunch of different environments, it is not possible to ensure compatibility for each variation.
 In the past this resulted in errornous updates and sometimes required manual fixing as there is no supported way to rollback the change.
-The reason for this is, that the update process is not deterministic.
+The reason for this is that the update process is not deterministic.
 Thus one can not be sure that an update runs smoothly even if tested in advance on a cluster trying to mirror the target as much as possible.
 While this might be suitable for administrators managing only a handful clusters, this is not acceptable for